poorna-soysa/vertical-slice-architecture-template/README.md

 - **FluentValidation Library**: Validation library for .NET.
 - **Entity Framework Core**: Object-relational mapper for .NET.
 - **Result Pattern**: Standardized way of handling operation results.
+- **Health Checks**:  standardized approach for monitoring and assessing the operational status of systems.

 ## Technologies Used